 What happens after I make an order?

-One of the licensing officers will send you a confirmation letter together with instructions for the day and a map to the training venue.
+You will be sent a confirmation letter together with instructions for the day and a map to the training venue.
 A handbook will also be provided to you prior to the course, which we encourage you to study.
 We aim to send this letter out within 7 working days of receiving your order.

 Please let us know if you do not recieve the confirmation letter or handbook.